 Quality Assurance

-This page should be viewed in conjunction with our station metadata and observing program for a complete overview of our standard operations.
+This page outlines the systematic monitoring of the AWS data to ensure the highest quality possible.
+It should be viewed in conjunction with our station metadata and observing program for a complete overview of our operations.
+Although we strive to provide high quality data you should never base important decisions on the data we provide.

 Rainfall

-The AWS daily rainfall are routinely compared against the standard rain gauge.
-This ongoing comparison evaluates the need for a rainfall coefficient in the weather monitoring software to improve the accuracy of the AWS rainfall data.
-Details of the current rainfall coefficient are listed in the station metadata.
+This ongoing comparison evaluates whether a coefficient is needed in the weather monitoring software to improve the accuracy of the AWS rainfall data.
+The details of any rainfall coefficient is listed in the station metadata.

 Temperature

-The AWS maximum and minimum temperature data are routinely compared against a check thermometer in the Stevenson Screen for local accuracy, and also checked for consistency against the nearby BoM AWS network.
+The AWS maximum and minimum temperature data are compared against a check thermometer in the Stevenson Screen for accuracy, and against official sites in the nearby BoM AWS network for consistency.
+The results of the ongoing comparisons are presented in the temperature verification.

 Mean Sea Level Pressure (MSLP)